Rottingdean: Rottingdean School

 The vicar Dr Thomas Hooker founded a private school in the vicarage in the early 19th Century.
 He expanded his classes to an annexe in the High Street.
 From 1863 a Mr Hewitt ran Field House School on the High Street site; there Ralph Vaughan Williams and the later Earl Jellicoe were educated.
 The school took the name Rottingdean School in 1887 and seven years later moved to new buildings in the north of the village by the Falmer Road on land that had belonged to Steyning Beard.
 The vacant building on the High Street became (under a different proprietor) St Aubyns Preparatory School.

 J.E Maxwell-Hyslop MA, Balliol College, Oxford, and England Rugby International was the Headmaster of Rottingdean School pre- and postwar.
 He scored his first try against Ireland in his debut match in 1922.
-Alumni include the author and broadcaster Robert Kee and Sir Ian Jacob, Director General of the BBC.
-The school buildings were demolished in 1964 with much of the site developed as The Rotyngs.
+Alumni include the linguist Maurice Pope, the author and broadcaster Robert Kee and Sir Ian Jacob, Director-General of the BBC.
+The school buildings were demolished in 1964, with much of the site developed as residential properties called The Rotyngs.
 Today, only the war memorial and playing fields remain.